 It is also proposed that a badger tunnel is provided under the new access road to maintain habitat connectivity to the southwest of the site (identified as an important foraging area).
 Some information regarding the tunnel and associated landscape planting/fencing (to guide badgers into the tunnel and keep them off the road) have been provided within the submitted Badger Survey and Mitigation Strategy Report.
 It states that the tunnel will be minimum 600mm diameter, created in an embankment and a soak away incorporated to provide adequate drainage.
 The lighting strategy also shows that the tunnel entrances will not be subject to light disturbance (i.e. less than 3 lux).
 Use of the tunnel by badgers will be monitored.
-It is also advised that monitoring of the tunnel, to ensure that the tunnel remains functional (e.g. does not become blocked or flooded).
+It is also advised that monitoring of the tunnel is continued even after it has been demonstrated that badgers use the tunnel, to ensure that the tunnel remains functional (e.g. does not become blocked or flooded).
 Badger fencing will also require regular on-going monitoring to ensure it is sited appropriately and its integrity is maintained.